DiceTechnology/dice-fairlink/README.md

 dice-fairlink is a JDBC driver designed to connect to the read replicas of an AWS Aurora cluster.
-The driver will periodically obtain a description of the cluster and dispatch connections to each read replica on round-robin fashion.
+The driver will periodically obtain a description of the cluster and dispatch connections to each read replica on round-robin fashion. dice-fairlink does handle read/write connections

 # Why do we need dice-fairlink (TL/DR version)?
 Because in many cases Aurora will not evenly distribute the connections amongst all the available read replicas.
 [image]

+# How can I use dice-fairlink (TL/DR version)?
+- Add dice-fairlink as a dependency to your JVM project
+- Add `auroraro` as a jdbc sub-protocol to your connection string's schema
+- Change your connection string's host to the name of your AWS Aurora cluster

 # Why do we need dice-fairlink ?
 Using AWS Aurora clusters with database connection pools is an possible use case.
 A possible configuration is to point a connection pool to the cluster's read endpoint.
-AWS claims ([here](https://aws.amazon.com/blogs/aws/new-reader-endpoint-for-amazon-aurora-load-balancing-higher-availability/), [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html), and [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_Aurora.html#Aurora.Overview.Endpoints)) that Aurora will send the new connections to different read replicas in a quasi-round-robin.
-It is well documented on the references above that Aurora does this based on the number of connections each of the replicas is holding at the t ime of receiving a new connection request.
+AWS claims ([here](https://aws.amazon.com/blogs/aws/new-reader-endpoint-for-amazon-aurora-load-balancing-higher-availability/), [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html), and [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_Aurora.html#Aurora.Overview.Endpoints)) that Aurora will send the new connections to different read replicas in a quasi-round-robin fashion.
+It is well documented on the references above that Aurora does this based on the number of connections each of the replicas is holding at the time of receiving a new connection request.
 This is done via DNS, with a 1 second TTL.
 This means that, for a period of 1 second, all new connection requests will be sent to the same read replica.

-Example:
+**Example**:
 Consider an Aurora cluster with the read endpoint at `read-endpoint-url`, and read replicas `r1`, `r2`, `r3`, and `r4`.
 Also consider an application using a fixed-sized connection pool of 10 connections, recycled every 30 minutes.
 Finally, consider we have a cluster of 3 servers running this application.
 When we launch the servers for the first time, the